hackle/blog-rust/raw/state-monad.md

 A friend asked me about the `State` Monad.
 He enjoyed a honey-moon with Monads such as `Maybe`, `List` and `Either`, but `State` appears to be next-level.
 It brings non-local states, it encodes a function, and often appears to be dark magic.

-So I tried to find him a good introduction, and alas, I got myself mighty confused in the process - such is the curse of Monad tutorials!
+So I tried to find him a good introduction, and got myself mighty confused in the process - such is the curse of Monad tutorials!

-But `State` is nothing more than good ol' currying with a flourish.
+But `State` is nothing more than good ol' currying and partial application with a flourish.
 So here comes a very special introduction for those who are already comfortable with the idea of Monads, are not scared of type signatures, and don't like beating around the bush with motivational examples.

 This leaves me an audience of about 10 people, so I'll get right to it.